I have been a trainer for over fifteen years.

 Don’t fall into the trap of believing lifting weights and doing intervals a few times a week means you can be a sloth the rest of the time.

-It is associated with increased risk of cardiovascular disease, stroke and diabetes, and affects how our bodies metabolize glucose.
+It is associated with an increased risk of cardiovascular disease, stroke, and diabetes and affects how our bodies metabolize glucose.

 Move wherever and whenever possible.

 7. Be mindful of your alcohol consumption.

-Most of us know that to lose weight, we need to limit our alcohol consumption, especially of high-caloric, sugary drinks.
+Most of us know that to lose weight, we need to limit our alcohol consumption, especially high-calorie, sugary drinks.

-While this is happening, the oxidation of fat and carbs is suppressed and they are channeled into storage instead.
+While this is happening, the oxidation of fat and carbs is suppressed, and they are channeled into storage instead.

 If you drink, have a moderate portion and choose options with fewer calories and less sugar.

 8. Don’t give up – even when you slip.

 When you fall off your health horse, don’t allow that not-so-great choice to spiral into multiple unhealthy choices.

 Make a mental note of what went wrong, then proactively avoid those situations in the future.

 9. Remember that adopting a healthier lifestyle is a marathon, not a sprint.

 Aim to have a greater number of healthy habits this month than you had last month –“trend positive.”

-It is easy to forget that eating well and exercising are things we are doing for ourselves, not to ourselves.
-Embrace how lucky you are to have the power to make healthy choices.
+It is easy to forget that eating well and exercising are things we are doing for ourselves, not for ourselves.

 Find modes of exercise that you are genuinely excited to do; garden, walk with friends, or play a sport.

 10. Some movement is always better than NO movement.

 Every bit of motion adds up, and every situation can be reframed as an opportunity for movement.

 One final thought: anything worth doing takes mindfulness and perseverance — and almost nothing is more important than your health.